ElMemoRexx/ElMemoRexx/README.md

 - 💞️ I’m looking to collaborate on a hughe company that I can grow with.
 - 📫 How to reach me @elmrxx (discord) or you can mail me digitalcontent.elmrxx@gmail.com
 - 😄 Pronouns: Him/he
-- ⚡ Fun fact: I usted to be at basketball, I'm 30 now and I have a 60 years old man knees
+- ⚡ Fun fact: I usted to play basketball a lot, I'm 30 now and but I have a 60 year old knees, like and old man.

 <!---
 ElMemoRexx/ElMemoRexx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.